I. Outlook

 - Firefish App

 The Firefish protocol aims to minimize risks and reduce reliance on mutual trust between parties.
-To fully leverage the security of the prefund and escrow contracts, borrowers must be able to construct addresses and transactions or verify that they have been correctly implemented according to the protocol.
+To fully leverage the security of prefund and escrow contracts, borrowers must be able to construct addresses and transactions or verify that they have been correctly implemented according to the protocol.

 - The app is open-source software that borrowers can compile and run on their own hardware (desktop or browser).